+If we do not find any

+hazards....

-Salety Kisk Management If we do not find any Let's try one hazards The panel will prepare the SRM Documentation stating so.
+The panel will prepare the SRM

+Documentation stating so.

-Safety Risk Management What the
+What the HAW accomplishes.

-HAW

-accomplishes.
-Safety Risk Management Controls: Understand the impact of the

-control Must be associated with the change,

-hazard, cause and system state Cite the specific version, paragraph

-and/or section number(s) when using FAA

-Orders Include information explaining how the

-control mitigates the risk
+- Controls: Understand the impact of the control - Must be associated with the change, hazard, cause and system state - Cite the specific version, paragraph and/or section number(s) when using FAA Orders - Include information explaining how the control mitigates the risk